 1.)
 Glute Bridges

-Although there are other exercises that involve using weight or other forms of resistance, but to begin strengthening your posterior, there is no better exercise than the glute bridge.
+Although there are other great posterior chain exercises, to begin strengthening your posterior, there is no better exercise than the glute bridge.

 Glute bridges are a very simple exercise, and you can even perform them at home each day.

-Personally, I use glute bridges as a warm-up to most of my workouts, and especially before basketball workouts.
+Personally, I use glute bridges as a warm-up to most of my workouts.